percona/pmm/docs/setting-up/client/docker.md

 ## Connect to a Docker PMM Server by container name

-You can connect to a Dockerized PMM Server by name instead of IP.
+You can connect to a Docker-containerized PMM Server by name instead of IP address.

 1. Put both containers on a non-default network.